vivinastase/voxseg/README.md

 Parameters:

-* -files_dir: the path to the dataset
+* -files_dir: the path to the dataset (if there are test and train versions, then the path to the common stem)
-* -data_path: the path to the directory where the results of the processing will be put
+* -data_dir: the path to the directory where the results of the processing will be put
-* -name: the name of the experiment/bird/animal -- it will combined with data_dir and train/test/test_eval extensions to make the data partitions
+* -isTest: whether the data to be processed will be used only for prediction (the segments and utt2spk files will only contain speech segments -- for evaluation, if wanted)
+* -isStandAlone: I usually process pairs of directories (for train and test), so set this to True if there is a "one off" directory to be processed
 * -wav_ext: extension of the recordings file (could be wav or WAV)
 * -annot_ext: extension of the annotations file (could be txt or csv) -- the assumptions about their headers and such is hard coded
-* -sep: field separator for the annotations file (default ",")
+* -sep: field separator for the annotations file

 Example of usages:

 ```
-python3.8 data/reformat4voxseg.py  -files_dir <FILES_DIR/NAME> -name <NAME> -data_path <DATA_DIR>
+python3.8 data/reformat4voxseg.py -files_dir ~/Data/Segmentation/marmosets/garetta_raw -data_path ~/Data/Segmentation/voxseg/ -wav_ext WAV -annot_ext txt -isStandAlone False -sep "\t"
 ```

-This will process the files in directory <FILES_DIR/NAME> and create train, test and test_eval directories under <DATA_DIR>.
-The ".test" directory will only contain the wav.scp file for VoxSeg, and the ".test_eval" will also contain the segments and utt2spk files (only with positive instances) for evaluation purposes.
+This will process the garetta_raw.train and garetta_raw.test directories in the ~/Data/Segmentation/marmosets/ directory, and make two parallel directories under ~/Data/Segmentation/voxseg

 The files used as input for Voxseg (that could be generated as described above)  are the same as those used by the Kaldi toolkit.
 Extensive documentation on the data preparation process for Kaldi may be found [here](https://kaldi-asr.org/doc/data_prep.html).
 Only the files required by the Voxseg toolkit are described here.